metapolator/metapolator/elements-of-design.md

 ![](http://mmiworks.net/metapolator/projectnone2.png)

 ## (adjustment) master management
 As mentioned before, the (adjustment) master column is the panel that ties together the Parameters and Design Spaces views.
-Vertically this column is divided in two, with a master section at the top and a adjustment master section below it:
+Vertically this column is divided in two (default: at 50%), with a master section at the top and a adjustment master section below it:

 ![](http://mmiworks.net/metapolator/mastersplit.png)